Catsudemo/foo-html-css/README.md

 <img>
 <p>
 Some CSS properties: margin, padding
-Make sure that you page looks nice, and that your text is readable & accessible (ARIA)
+Make sure that you page looks nice, and that your text is readable & accessible (ARIA)-->